Social Democrat Hunchakian Party: Ideology

 The party declares itself as a national social democratic party.
 The party advocates for free education and healthcare, the promotion of human rights and equality, maintaining a strong democracy, protecting the environment, and creating a decentralized social economy.
 The party also supports the unification of Artsakh with Armenia.

-In terms of foreign policy, the party supports Armenia developing closer cooperation within European structures, developing closer ties with Georgia, Iran, China, Japan, and maintaining strong relations with Russia.
+In terms of foreign policy, the party supports Armenia developing closer cooperation within European structures, and developing closer ties with Georgia, Iran, China, and Japan.
+On 28 November 2023, the party announced its support for Armenia to join the European Union and to reduce its dependency on Russia.

 Electoral record

 The party was a previous member of the Armenian National Congress.
 Prior to the 2021 Armenian parliamentary election, the party announced that it would nominate 4 members to run in the elections under the Democratic Party of Armenia's electoral list.
 Following the election, the Democratic Party of Armenia won just 0.39% of the popular vote, failing to win any seats in the National Assembly.
 As such, the Social Democrat Hunchakian Party does not have any representation within the National Assembly of Armenia and currently acts as an extra-parliamentary force.

+In June 2023, the Social Democrat Hunchakian Party and the European Party of Armenia formed an electoral alliance, known as Dignified Yerevan.
+The alliance nominated Karen Sargsyan as its candidate for the position of Mayor of Yerevan in municipal elections for September 2023.
+The alliance, however, dissolved in August 2023 prior to the elections.